 Previously, it has been almost impossible to reunite an owner with their mobility vehicle, especially if it crossed a county border, as thefts reported in one county are not easily traced in another.
-With the National Mobility Registration scheme in place, police forces can request support on any details of a mobility vehicles they recover.
-We will access your contact details and put you in touch with the relevant police force, wherever you are in the country, and endeavor to help them get your vehicle back to you.
+If registered with National Mobility Registration the police forces can request details of the mobility vehicle and get the vehicle back to its rightful owner.
+We will access your contact details and put you in touch with the relevant police force, wherever you are in the country.

 How did the scheme start: